AnaPana-zz/it-recipes/README.md

 8. There are two action hooks:
  * ```.openshift/action_hooks/pre_start```
  * ```.openshift/action_hooks/post_start_mysql-5.5```<br>
-The second one creates missing table and superuser.
-Remember superuser credentials and **remove** this hook after first launch.
+The second one syncs db and creates superuser.
+Remember superuser credentials and **remove** this line after first launch.
 You'll need to change superuser credentials in blog's dashboard.
 9. Push your code to openshift:
 ```git push openshift master --force```